Allan-njoroge/MechaGo/README.md

 - Notifications: Receive updates and reminders about your bookings and service needs.
 - Payment Integration: Secure payment options for all transactions within the app.
 - Offline Access: Use a USSD shortcode to request services when not connected to the internet.
+- Google maps Api - to help clients find the nearest service provider and directions

 Open the app and follow the on-screen instructions to set up your account.